Inductive Prop are so wrong!

 , so for Prop

 , we need to patch the termination checker to ban this rule.
-It just doesn't feel right!
+So, how hard is it to patch the termination checker?

 Coq and Lean have a similar problem, but they are generating eliminators for inductive definitions, so they can generate the correct eliminator for Prop